 ruby -e "$(curl -fsSL https://www.nativescript.org/setup/mac)"

-Much like the Windows script, the macOS script needs administrative access to run some commands using
+The macOS script needs administrative access to run some commands using

 sudo; therefore, you may need to provide your password several times during execution.
 The macOS script also may take some time to complete, as it’s installing the dependencies for both iOS and Android development.
 When the script finishes, close and restart your terminal.

+tns doctor command which will check for any issues with the installation.
 If you see “No issues were detected” you’re good to go!